 Sunscreen and chapsticks are over the counter medications.
 The FDA monitors it and labels it as an over the counter medication.
-GC Pre-K staff can ONLY apply sunscreen on a child with a doctor's note.
+GCESstaff can ONLY apply sunscreen on a child with a doctor's note.
 Otherwise, if you would like your child to wear a lip balm, please apply at home before coming to school.